LOUtoday Live City Guide

 Pizza Lupo, Butchertown

-Founded in 2017, this Butchertown operation’s wood-fired Neopolitan offerings won LEO Weekly’s Reader’s Choice Award for Best Pizza in 2021 and 2022.
-Plus, our readers said it has the best crust in Derby City.
-It’s most popular pie, Sting Like a Bee, pays homage to “The Greatest” and features Detroit-style pepperoni cups and hot honey.
+Founded in 2017, this Butchertown operation’s wood-fired Neapolitan offerings was named the best crust in Derby City by our readers in 2022.
+Its most popular pie, Sting Like a Bee, pays homage to “The Greatest” and features Detroit-style pepperoni cups and hot honey.

 Fancier Fare